mac-/ratify/README.md

 ### `disableSwagger`

-If `false`, the swagger endpoint will not be exposed.
+If `true`, the swagger endpoint will not be exposed.

 ### `errorReporters`